 Dan says that this wine is made using many techniques which we use in our Pinot Noir production but using Shiraz grapes, giving a wine in the style of the traditional old world Shiraz.
-Picardy Shiraz typically contains about 4% Malbec and 2% Viognier to give sweetness of fruit and greater complexity.
+Picardy Shiraz typically contains about 4% Malbec and 2% Viognier (co-fermented) to give sweetness of fruit and greater complexity.

 Its notable features include: excellent colour, pronounced fruit flavour, low pH without high acidity and fine-grained tannins.
 This is a complex wine.